Also known as: V/Q scan, Ventilation/perfusion scan or Lung ventilation/perfusion scan

 A chest x-ray is usually done before or after a ventilation and perfusion scan.

-You will sign a consent form and wear a hospital gown or comfortable clothing that does not have metal fasteners.
+You wear a hospital gown or comfortable clothing that does not have metal fasteners.

 The table may feel hard or cold.
-You may feel a sharp prick while the material is injected into the vein for the perfusion part of the scan.
+You may feel a sharp prick when the IV is placed in the vein in your arm for the perfusion part of the scan.

 The mask used during the ventilation scan may make you feel nervous about being in a small space (claustrophobia).
 You must lie still during the scan.